WebOfTrust/WOT-terms/docs/how-we-did/create-omnigraffle-infographic-and-convert-to-svg.md

 **In short, this script enhances the compatibility and display of OmniGraffle-produced SVGs.**

-Run ` node multitools/fixOmnigraffleSvgOutput.js` to fix the svg for our Docusaurus purposes.
+Run `node maintenance/fixOmnigraffleSvgOutput.js` to fix the svg for our Docusaurus purposes.
 This script enhances the compatibility and display of OmniGraffle-produced SVGs.

 **Run this script from the `[root]` of your project, it expects your files to be in dir `[root]/static/img`**
 ### Brief Description